 After several years of making wine, Kyle moved to New York City to manage Discovery Wines, a very well-regarded boutique wine shop.
 There, Kyle was able to taste some of the world’s benchmark wines, and credits this time as the greatest education of his career.
 He then moved to Los Angeles, where he became a sales representative for the acclaimed distributor Revel Wine.
 He quickly developed relationships with many top restaurants and wine shops, and represented an impressive book of artisanal California wine producers.

 Most recently, Kyle worked at Punchdown Cellars in Santa Rosa, assisting with the winemaking for several small, high-end wine labels.

-Kyle is currently the winemaker for Campovida in Hopland and consulting winemaker for Bluxome Street Winery in San Francisco.
+Kyle is currently making wine at Woods Beer and Wine Co. and is consulting winemaker for Bluxome Street Winery, both of which are in San Francisco.

 Brad Jonas // Co-owner and Co-winemaker

 Brad is co-owner and co-winemaker for Minus Tide.
 He also manages grower relations and local sales in Mendocino County.

 Brad was fortunate to grow up on the coast of Mendocino.
 He could often be found diving for abalone and sea urchin, kayaking on the river, or exploring the redwood forests.
 He developed a deep bond with the area at a young age, and that bond has only strengthened with time.
 Each time Brad’s family would drive south towards San Francisco, he and his siblings would clamor for the opportunity to have some of the fresh grape juice made by Navarro Vineyards in Anderson Valley.
 When it came time to choose which university to attend, Brad selected Cal Poly to study wine and viticulture, where he met Kyle and Miriam.
 Before even completing his degree at Cal Poly, Brad fully immersed himself in winemaking.